eax64/eax64.github.io/_posts/2015-04-10-timing-attack-on-arduino.md

  * There is no "Enter key", the password is checked as soon as 6 keys has been pressed
  * Each key press make a led blink
  * When the password is wrong, a red led light up.
- * There is no try limitation
+ * There is no trial limitation

 How does it work?
 Well, we will assume that each key press is added on a buffer, and when the six digits has been typed, a routine is called to check this password against the one stored in memory.
 If this is the good password, the door unlock, otherwise, a red led blink.